(Well, 10 would be predictable, wouldn’t it?)

 And Mindfulness, Aikido, Chi Gung, Bio-energetics and Taoism – the list goes on.

-Though mostly, I have learnt from each and every person who has attended a workshop – we are all always the same and always completely special.
+Though mostly, I have learnt from each and every person who has attended a workshop – we are all the same and always completely unique.

 It’s a rich range of sources out of which I bring something both unique and life-changing.